The Savior's Book Café Story in Another World: Characters

-A deity who keeps sending Earthlings to the other world, so they may improve and protect it.
+A deity who keeps sending Earthlings to the other world so that they may improve and protect it.
 He can grant multiple wishes to those summoned.
-He seems quite incompetent at his job; picking people at random, with no concern if they want to go or being willing to return them home.
-After Tsukina scolds him for recklessly sending random teens repeatedly, God decided to screen all future candidates' moral compasses.
-Which lead to Youta being chosen as the next Savior.
+He seems quite incompetent at his job, picking people at random without heeding their will in whether they want to go or return home.
+After Tsukina scolds him for recklessly sending random teenagers repeatedly, God decided to screen all future candidates' moral compasses, which led to Youta being chosen as the next Savior.

-He frequently visits Tsukina in mortal form whenever he needs to inform her of danger.
-Though Tsukina is frequently annoyed by his mysterious ways and refusal to get involved unless it's dire.
+He frequently visits Tsukina in mortal form whenever he needs to inform her of danger, though Tsukina is frequently annoyed by his mysterious ways and refusal to get involved unless it's dire.